couchbaselabs/docs-ng/content/couchbase-manual-2.2/administration-tasks.markdown

 As of Couchbase Server 2.2 we introduce a second replication mode known as `xmem` which performs replication on a destination cluster with the memcached prototocol.
 This is the default mode for replications for Couchbase Server 2.2+.
 The other mode which exists is known as `capi` and is over a REST protocol.

+ These are pre-requistes that needs to be considered:

-When you upgrade Couchbase Server you need to make sure that both your source and destination clusters support the replication mode you want to use.
-You may also need to delete the replication, complete the upgrade, then recreate the replication.
+ 1. When you upgrade Couchbase Server you need to make sure that both your source and destination clusters support the replication mode you want to use.
+ 2. Network port 11210 needs to be open between nodes for 'xmem' mode of replication to work.
+ 3. You may also need to delete the replication, complete the upgrade, then recreate the replication.

  If you do not, you could experience data loss during replication:

  - `xmem` - only 2.2 servers and above support it.
  - `capi` - both 2.2 and pre-2.2 servers support it.